Cumulocity-IoT/cumulocity-smart-map-widget/README.md

 *  **Target assets or devices:** Same as Outdoor Map.
 In Heat Map, device(s) are used to capture location events.
 Please note that Heat Map is not floor specific.

 *  **Asset Type:** Same as outdoor Map(Applicable for Indoor Heat Map only).

+*  **Display Mode:** Same as Outdoor Map.

 *  **Location Event Type(s):** Same as Hybrid Map.

+*  **Event Fragment Type:** User has ability to provide custom fragment name(e.g., c8y_location).
+This fragment is used to access location event from device events(default is c8y_Position).

-*  **HeatMap Event Quantity:** If custom location event have any field which can represent intensity/count of events then user can provide it. by default system will auto calculate intensity for heat map.
+*  **Heat Map Event Quantity:** If custom location event has any field which can represent intensity/count of events then user can provide it. by default, system will auto calculate intensity for heat map.

-*  **HeatMap Intensity Legends:**  User has ability to provide custom legends for Low, Medium and High Intensity.
+*  **Heat Map Intensity Legends:** User has ability to provide custom legends for Low, Medium and High Intensity.